The EAB PROJECT

 After a test sculpture in my backyard, I constructed a sculpture on the 7100 block of Broad Street Boulevard in Mankato, MN, and then in Soldiers Field Memorial Park in Rochester, MN.
 The sculptures stand approximately 20in wide, by 5 feet tall.
 The furrowed bark characteristic of the ash tree is captured in the dense industrial material of poured concrete.
 The truncated trees may be reminiscent of a totem or provide an effigy to a lost tree.
 The form may also reference the folk art roadside sculptures that celebrate community individuality and culture throughout Minnesota.
 Bronze EABs are placed about the trunk to symbolize the spring departure of the adult beetles from their host trees to new specimens on which to lay their eggs.

 In the early 70s, each block of Broad Street Boulevard was a canopy of elms trees.
 This grassy median was a community gathering place, and in the winter, the elms trees were heavily lit with holiday lights.
 The city went so far as to run power through this median to facilitate resident-decorating of the boulevard in what was then called the “festival of lights.”

 In the late 70s Dutch elm disease came through the area and all the trees were removed.
 Rather than replanting the boulevard with a diverse mix of hardwoods, the city planted each block entirely in one species.
 The 7100 block, the last block of the boulevard, was planted exclusively in ash.

 The Mankato sculpture will stand below this canopy of living ash, all of which are around 40 years old.
 Fortunately, the EAB has not yet been found in Mankato.
-The Mankato sculpture is meant to promote awareness with hopes to help prevent the spread of infested wood to this area.
-If the beetle does reach Mankato, the sculpture may become and effigy to the lost trees.
+The Mankato sculpture is meant to promote awareness and to help prevent the spread of infested wood to this area.
+If the beetle does reach Mankato, the sculpture may become an effigy to the lost trees.